rovaughn/box/README.md

 	self  identity  b3dba84ec8805b3ee6953311a341426483b4c52db37634c540a388ffae2fd32e

 These public keys represent Alice and Bob's respective identities.
-Alice and Bob can now exchange these public keys (it's ok if an eavesdropper gets ahold of a public key).
+Alice and Bob can exchange these keys over an insecure channel like SMS or email.

 Next Alice and Bob add each other's public keys as peers: